LayerManager/layman/doc/rest.md

    - human readable name of the map
    - by default it is either `title` attribute of JSON root object or map name
 - *description*
-   - by default it is either `abstract` attribute of JSON root object empty string
+   - by default it is either `abstract` attribute of JSON root object or empty string

 #### Response
 Content-Type: `application/json`